georapousi/hy359/README.md

 * mysql-connector-java.jar
 * javaee-web-api.jer
 * json-simple.jar

-### Connections
-A Database connection will be needed for the project
+* Database connection will be needed for the project

 ### Executing program